How to Get Into Medical School: The Complete Guide (2025)

 1. Thinking great stats are enough to guarantee admission.
 Each year, thousands of applicants with 3.9 GPAs and 515+ MCATs are rejected.
 Med schools want well-rounded, emotionally intelligent, self-aware future doctors, not just test-takers.
 Instead, build a story-driven application that shows your judgment, values, and readiness across every component, not just the quantitative ones.

 3. Writing a generic personal statement.
-“I’ve always wanted to help people” doesn’t cut it.
+“I like science and want to help people” is something that is (hopefully) true of every medical school applicant.
+For that reason, it’s important for you to dig deeper for your statement.
 Schools want reflective, specific stories that show how your experiences shaped your desire to practice medicine.
-Focus on one or two key moments that shifted your perspective and how they led you to medical school.
-Your journey to medicine should feel inevitable.
+Focus on 2-3 key moments that shifted your perspective and helped you to develop your competencies.

 4. Copy-pasting secondaries across schools.
 Secondaries are about fit.
 If your answers could apply to any school, they’ll fall flat.
 AdComs can spot filler answers instantly.
-Tailor each secondary to the school’s mission, programs, and culture and clearly connect their values to your goals.
+While you can repurpose stories, it’s important to tailor each secondary to the school’s mission, programs, and culture and clearly connect their values to your goals.

 6. Applying to the wrong mix of schools.
 A school list full of reach programs or prestige picks is a recipe for disappointment.
 Most applicants need a balanced list with a thoughtful mix of MD, DO, and mission-fit schools.
 Build a data-informed list with ~15-25 schools that include reaches, targets, and foundation schools aligned with your profile and story.